Sleep Disorders

 Menopause Symptoms Related to Sleep Disorders

-The results of symptoms caused by these sleep disorders are often closely correlated to other symptoms of menopause.
+The results of symptoms caused by these sleep disorders are often closely correlated with other menopause symptoms.
 For example, night sweats, the nighttime version of hot flashes, can disrupt sleep patterns by causing a woman to awaken several times during the night.
 Sleep disorders can also lead to further depression and anxiety, which may make sleep difficult.
-This can cause a vicious circle of lack of sleep, fatigue, and other unpleasant symptoms of menopause.
+This can cause a vicious circle of lack of sleep, fatigue, and other symptoms of menopause.

-While it is possible to suffer from sleep disorders such as sleep apnea and be completely unaware of this during the evening, these interruptions in a woman´s sleeping patterns will surely have a noticeable effect on her daily life.
+While it is possible to suffer from sleep disorders such as sleep apnea and be completely unaware of this during the night, these interruptions in a woman's sleeping patterns may have a noticeable effect on her daily life.
 Below is a list of common effects of sleep disorders:

-The rate of insomnia rises among women at a rate of 40% during the transitional period of menopause to post-menopause.
+The rate of insomnia among women increases by 40% during the transitional period of perimenopause to postmenopause.

 Click on the following link to learn more about sleep disorders, or continue reading to find out about the likely causes of sleep disorders.